guptaanu412/example-course-specs/template.md

+# *course-name* by *instructor-name*

-Read the [example course specs](https://github.com/datacamp/example-course-specs) and complete these steps in the README below.
+*Please read the [example course specs][course-specs] and complete these steps in the `README.md` file in your course repository.
+If you need assistance,
+please speak with your Curriculum Lead.*

 ## Step 1: Brainstorming